 After implementing hundreds of new laws in exchange for financial disbursements from its 86 billion euro ($100 billion) bailout program, Athens is set to break from its international creditors in 2018.

+Greece has been complying with its creditors` demands, it has avoided political crises and it is growing again.
 Against this backdrop, Europe will want to be rid of its longest-standing financial burden as soon as possible and it`s therefore unlikely to present any additional monetary aid after next summer.

 "The problem of Europe is that it wants to put Greece behind (it) as soon as possible," a senior official close to the process, who didn`t want to be named due to the sensitivity of the situation, told CNBC.